 In fact, I found 12 stocks that have paid special dividends for three or more consecutive years — the average was 10 years, and the most was 27 years.
 I compiled these into a table and found something quite remarkable…

 Many of these special payers have trounced the broader market, as represented by the SPDR S&P 500 ETF (NYSE: SPY) (shown in the bottom row) over the long haul.

 Action To Take

 Now, out of fairness to my High-Yield Investing subscribers, I cannot share all of the names of these stocks with you today.
 But one of them that you should research further is RLI Corp (NYSE: RLI), a specialty insurance company that likes to gift-wrap year-end underwriting profits for investors.

-So while RLI’s quoted yield of around 1.0% is hardly compelling, that figure dramatically understates what stockholders are really receiving.
-Aside from ordinary dividends (which have risen for 45 straight years), investors have been treated to nearly $16 per share in cumulative special payments since 2012.
+So while RLI’s quoted yield of less than 1.0% is hardly compelling, that figure dramatically understates what stockholders are really receiving.
+Aside from ordinary dividends (which have risen for 46 straight years), investors have been treated to more than $26 per share in cumulative special payments since 2012.

 The point is, it clearly pays to keep track of these special dividend payers.

 My advice: do some research and find stocks that have a well-documented track record of dishing out special dividends.
 It’s not a good reason alone to buy, but if the rest of the investment thesis checks out, you’ll be glad you did.